-Because of how they’re built, artificial insemination is often carried out to breed a litter.
+Because of their build, artificial insemination is required to breed a litter.
 The male is often unable to penetrate the female bulldog.
 Furthermore, almost all miniature bulldogs need to have c-sections.
 Partially to their compact-sized bodies and other stressors concerned with delivering a litter of pups.
 Because this dog breed is easily stressed, it’s best to spare the mother from a potentially fatal birth.

-Because the Miniature Bulldog is a hybrid breed (a mix between two purebreds), it isn’t currently recognized by the American Kennel Club.
-However, this breed is acknowledged by the American Canine Hybrid Club, and the Designer Breed Registry and the Designer Dogs Kennel Club.
+Because the Miniature Bulldog is a hybrid breed (a mix between two purebreds), it isn’t recognized by the American Kennel Club.
+However, this breed is acknowledged by the American Canine Hybrid Club, the Designer Breed Registry, and the Designer Dogs Kennel Club.
 All three registries know it by the name Miniature Bulldog.

 How to Train Dogs?

 Are you ready to start training and socializing your puppy?
 Proper training and early socialization are among your mini bulldog’s basic needs.
-It’s crucial to start training your pup as soon as possible.
+It’s crucial to begin preparing your pup as soon as possible.